Osteal Therapeutics

 Series D in 2006

-Axsun Technologies, LLC specializes in the design, manufacture, and sale of photonics products utilizing MEMS and micro-scale optical devices.
-Its product portfolio includes OCT swept laser engines, data acquisition solutions, optical channel monitors, and NIR spectroscopy engines.
-These products serve various applications, such as guiding medical therapies, optimizing petroleum production, and monitoring telecommunications infrastructure.
-Axsun Technologies has developed advanced micro-optical spectrometers that facilitate on-line and at-line measurements in sectors like pharmaceuticals, chemicals, and petrochemicals.
-The company's expertise in micro-optics and precision engineering has led to the creation of high-performance, miniaturized instruments that enhance system performance while reducing size and cost.
-Founded in 1998 and based in Billerica, Massachusetts, Axsun Technologies operates as a subsidiary of Excelitas Technologies Corp.
+Axsun Technologies, LLC specializes in the design, manufacture, and sale of photonics products that utilize MEMS and other micro-scale optical devices.
+Based in Billerica, Massachusetts, the company offers a range of products including OCT swept laser engines, OCT data acquisition systems, optical channel monitors, and NIR spectroscopy engines.
+These products serve various industries, including medical therapies, petroleum production, telecommunications, and industrial process control.
+Axsun Technologies is notable for its development of high-performance, miniaturized spectroscopic instruments that facilitate on-line and at-line measurements, thereby enhancing measurement capabilities in fields such as pharmaceuticals, chemicals, and homeland security.
+Established in 1998, Axsun Technologies operates as a subsidiary of Excelitas Technologies Corp.

 Colubris Networks